yijingch/afistforair.github.io/about.md

 comments: false
 ---

-Yijing is working on her new project (2022-2027).
-She can be reached via yijing 2022 at gmail dot com.
+c is working on her new project (2022-2027).
+She can be reached via tripletabs at gmail dot com.

 ----